 Tag Archives: social media

-Posted in Child Exploitation, Marriage/Family/Culture, Sexuality
+Posted in Illinois Politics, Marriage/Family/Culture, Sexuality

 Yesterday, U.S. Senator Rand Paul (R-KY) put to shame every Congressman and Congresswoman who refuses to state publicly and definitively that no medical professional should support cross-sex hormone-doping for minors or the elective removal of healthy parts of their sexual anatomy as “treatments” for disordered feelings about their maleness or femaleness.